-Our Annual Report, including financial statements for the fiscal year ended June 30, 2016, is being mailed to shareholders with this Proxy Statement.
-If a single copy of the Annual Report and Proxy Statement was delivered to an address that you share with another shareholder, you may request a separate copy by notifying us in writing or by telephone at: Parker-Hannifin Corporation, Corporate Communications, 6035 Parkland Boulevard, Cleveland, Ohio 44124, (216) 896-3000.
+Our Annual Report, including financial statements for the fiscal year ended June 30, 2019, is being mailed to shareholders with this Proxy Statement.
+If a single copy of the Annual Report and Proxy Statement was delivered to an address that you share with another shareholder, you may request a separate copy by notifying us in writing at Parker-Hannifin Corporation, 6035 Parkland Boulevard, Cleveland, Ohio 44124-4141, Attention: Secretary, or by calling (216) 896-3000.